AYCEdemo/emptyx16/src/emptyx16.md

 ### 9F2Ah (DCSEL=1) - DC_HSTOP - Active Display H-Stop (R/W)
 ### 9F2Ch (DCSEL=1) - DC_VSTOP - Active Display V-Stop (R/W)
-Sets the stopping point of an active display area in native display coordinates (they are not scaled to the DC_xSCALE values).
+Sets the stopping point of an active display area in native display coordinates (they are not scaled to DC_xSCALE values).
 Horizontal value is in steps of 4 and vertical value is in steps of 2.
 The stopping point is not inclusive.

 These four register values are analogous to a display window in many consoles.
 The width of an active display is `(DC_HSTOP-DC_HSTART)*4` pixels and the height